UNCOVER: The rest ultraviolet to near infrared multiwavelength structures and dust distributions of

+We thank the anonymous referee for a constructive report which has improved this manuscript.
 This work is based in part on observations made with the NASA/ESA/CSA \emph{James Webb Space Telescope}.
 These observations are associated with JWST-GO-2561, JWST-ERS-1324, and JWST-DD-2756.
 Support for program JWST-GO-2561 was provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Associations of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
-This research is also based on observations made with the NASA/ESA \emph{Hubble Space Telescope} obtained from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5–26555.
+This research is also based on observations made with the NASA/ESA \emph{Hubble Space Telescope} obtained from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5?26555.
 These observations are associated with programs HST-GO-11689, HST-GO-13386, HST-GO/DD-13495, HST-GO-13389, HST-GO-15117, and HST-GO/DD-17231.
 All of the data presented in this paper were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
 The specific observations used to produce these mosaics can be accessed via \dataset[10.17909/zn4s-0243]{http://dx.doi.org/10.17909/zn4s-0243}.
 This paper makes use of the ALMA data: ADS/JAO.
 ALMA \#2018.1.00035.L, \#2019.1.00237.S, \#2021.1.01246.S, and \#2021.1.00407.S.
 ALMA is a partnership of the ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by the ESO, AUI/NRAO, and NAOJ.
+This research was supported in part by the University of Pittsburgh Center for Research Computing, RRID:SCR\_022735, through the resources provided.
+Specifically, this work used the H2P cluster, which is supported by NSF award number OAC-2117681.
 VK acknowledges funding from the Dutch Research Council (NWO) through the award of the Vici Grant VI.C.212.036.
 PD acknowledges support from the Dutch Research Council (NWO) through the award of the VIDI Grant 016.VIDI.189.162 (``ODIN") and the European Commission's and University of Groningen's CO-FUND Rosalind Franklin program.

 \facilities{\JWST(NIRCam), \HST(ACS and WFC3), ALMA}

 \software{ astropy \citep{astropy:2013, astropy:2018, astropy:2022}, EAzY-Py \citep{Brammer2008}, \galfit \citep{Peng02, Peng10}, matplotlib \citep{matplotlib:2007}, numpy \citep{numpy:2020}, scipy \citep{scipy:2020}, seaborn \citep{seaborn:2021}, photutils \citep{photutils:1.8.0}, \prospector \citep{Johnson2021} }